 Jaimie Masterson, AICP

 Masterson is lead-author of a widely recognized book, Planning for Community Resilience: A Handbook for Reducing Vulnerabilities to Disasters.
-She is engagement coordinator for the Plan Integration for Resilience project at Texas A&M. Masterson consults with communities to develop comprehensive plans, economic development plans, and other planning needs where resilience practices are infused into plans and other community initiatives.
-In 2019, Masterson led a team that received the APA Silver National Planning Achievement Award for Resilience Planning.
-Website: https://hazards.colorado.edu/biography/jaimie-hicks-masterson/workshop
+She is director of the Texas Target Communities Program, a service-learning and university-wide commnity engagement initiative at Texas A&M University.
+Masterson consults with communities to develop comprehensive plans, economic development plans, and other planning needs where resilience practices are infused into plans and other community initiatives.
+She is engagement coordinator for the Plan Integration for Resilience Scoarecard at Texas A&M. In 2019, Masterson led a team that received the APA Silver National Planning Achievement Award for Resilience Planning.